-Representing The Rights Of New York LGBT Employees
+Representing The Rights Of New York LGBTQ+ Employees

 New York City and the metropolitan area is known for its diversity.
-Both New York City and New York State have laws to protect lesbian, gay, bisexual and transgender (LGBT) people from discrimination and harassment.
-Unfortunately, biases still exist and many LGBT people still suffer discrimination in the workplace.
+Federal, New York State, and New York City laws protect employees who are lesbian, gay, bisexual, transgender, queer, gender nonconforming, intersex, asexual, and pansexual (LGBTQ+) from discrimination and harassment.
+Unfortunately, biases still exist and many LGBTQ+ people still suffer discrimination in the workplace.

-At Kessler Matura P.C. , our lawyers have represented many employees in sexual orientation discrimination cases.
-We believe no employee should be discriminated against or suffer a hostile work environment based on his or her sexual orientation.
-Our firm helps LGBT employees on Long Island and throughout the New York City metropolitan area enforce their workplace rights.
+At Kessler Matura P.C. , our lawyers have represented many employees in sexual orientation and gender expression discrimination cases.
+We believe no employee should be discriminated against or suffer a hostile work environment based on their sexual orientation, gender expression or gender identification.
+Our firm helps LGBTQ+ employees on Long Island and throughout the New York City metropolitan area enforce their workplace rights.

 Holding Employers Accountable When State Laws Are Violated

-Some of the ways employers may discriminate against gay, lesbian, bisexual and transgender employees are:
+Some of the ways employers may discriminate against LGTBQ+ employees are:

 - Not granting benefits for same-sex partners

-- Treating LGBT employees differently than other employees
+- Treating LGBTQ+ employees differently than other employees

-- Firing, demoting or passing an individual over for promotion because he or she is thought to be gay (regardless of whether the individual is gay)
+- Firing, demoting or passing an individual over for promotion because they are thought to be LGBTQ+

 One-On-One Guidance Throughout Difficult Work Issues